-These were supposed to be a back-up to the brownies, but they stole the show!
-They’re dark from all the brown sugar and perhaps I over-baked the first few; but they are excellent with lot of ripples and folds and texture contrasts from the nuts and chips.
+The ones in the photo are probably slightly over-baked, but they are still excellent with lot of ripples and folds and texture contrasts from the nuts and chips.
 If I’d added the golden raisins, they would have had an even more interesting texture, but I was willing to sacrifice that because I don’t care for golden raisins near chocolate.

 Temptation Island Cookies

-- 3 cups 13.5 ounces unbleached all-purpose flour, stir and aerate well before measuring
+- 3 cups unbleached all-purpose flour, stir and aerate well before measuring or weigh (380 grams)

 - 2 1/2 teaspoons baking powder